-The ENAC Weeks are offered in the fourth semester of the Bachelor cycle.
-They constitute a mandatory project for all ENAC students during their Bachelor’s studies.
+The ENAC Week is offered in the fourth semester of the Bachelor cycle.
+It constitutes a mandatory course for all ENAC students during their Bachelor’s studies.

-During the ENAC week, students gain first practical experience in interdisciplinary project work based on a real-world problem.
+During the ENAC week, students gain a first experience in interdisciplinary project work based on current real-world issues.
 They get an opportunity to engage in complex challenges with multiple facets and contribute to solve problems according to their specific knowledge.
-The ENAC week focuses on practical hands-on experiences and stimulates students’ curiosity for learning and collaboration beyond their own disciplinary horizons.
+The ENAC week focuses on practical hands-on experiences and stimulates students’ curiosity for learning and collaborating beyond their own disciplinary horizons.
 During a full week, they work on one of the topics as part of a mixed team made up of students from all three sections at ENAC.

-The ENAC Week presents a first encounter with challenges of working in a multidisciplinary team.
 In the ENAC Week the focus is set on experiencing interdisciplinarity through solving a real world problem requiring the contributions of more than one discipline.
 A large emphasis is put on creativity and practical collaborative work.
+Students construct interdisciplinary bridges by collaborating and exchanging on a common practical project.
 The expected transversal and interdisciplinary learning outcomes of the ENAC weeks are:

 |Practical intelligence||Share and explain disciplinary knowledge relevant for a specific topic; communicate and collaborate within a multidisciplinary team to find consensus for decision making; deal with limited time resources.|